meltano/meltano/docs/src/docs/contributing.md

 ## Code style

-Meltano uses [Black](https://github.com/ambv/black) to enforce a consistent code style.
+Meltano uses [Black](https://github.com/ambv/black) and [ESLint](https://eslint.org/docs/rules/) to enforce a consistent code style.
 You may use `make lint` to automatically lint all your code, or `make show_lint` if you only want to see what needs to change.

-You can also have black run automatically using a `git` hook.
-See https://github.com/ambv/black#version-control-integration for more details.

 ## Merge Requests